 King's Raven Winery just outside of Oregon City is a unique combination of history and wine making, and the end result is something truly special.

-Varieties include traditional Oregon offerings like Pinot Noir and Pinot Gris.
-The Marchal Foch is a little less common, which is a shame because it was fantastic.
+Varieties include traditional Oregon offerings like pinot noir and pinot gris.
+The Marechal Foch is a little less common, which is a shame because it was fantastic.
 Just the right balance of tannins to fruitiness makes it an easy-drinking, every day kind of wine.
 Which is perfect, because that's their goal: creating wines you can enjoy any day of the year.

 No conversation about King's Raven Winery would be complete without a look at their beautiful grounds.
 It's no wonder their events are so popular.
 Concerts and outdoor movies are just a few of the special offerings they have on the property.
 And no small amount of couples have exchanged their vows amidst the vines.
 Be sure to bring your camera when you visit, the vistas are fantastic.

 The tasting room is open most weekends.
-They're located just outside of Oregon City on New Era Road; essentially you're backyard if you're a Portland resident.
-It's a great place to start a weekend of wine tasting, as we have even more award-winning wineries to try.
+They're located just outside of Oregon City on New Era Road; essentially your backyard if you're a Portland resident.
+It's a great place to start a weekend of wine tasting, as we have even more award winning wineries to try.
 Book a room, and plan your wine weekend now!